robdodson/polymer-starter-kit/README.md

 Polymer uses [Bower](http://bower.io) for package management.
 This makes it easy to keep your elements up to date and versioned.
 For tooling, we use npm to manage Node.js-based dependencies.

+Components installed by Bower live in the `app/bower_components` directory.
+This location is specified by the `.bowerrc` file.
+Many projects which follow Yeoman conventions place the `bower_components` directory outside of the `app` directory and then mount it using a server.
+This causes problems for tools like [Vulcanize](https://github.com/polymer/vulcanize) and [web-component-shards](https://github.com/PolymerLabs/web-component-shards) which rely on relative paths.
+We've chosen to simplify things and have `bower_components` live inside of `app` to resolve these issues.

 ## Deploy

 ### Github Pages